-If you are simply looking for a taste of Icelandic history, however, the most highly recommended are the Saga of Njál and the Saga of Egil.
-These are widely considered the best written and the most influential, and were both compiled at the height of medieval writing in Iceland, in the 13th Century.
+These are widely considered the best-written and the most influential and were both compiled at the height of medieval writing in Iceland in the 13th century.

-Nobody is certain who compiled them (the events documented occurred centuries before and were passed down through oral tradition), but many suspect Egil's Saga could have been written by Snorri Sturluson, probably the most important European writer in the medieval era.
+Many suspect Egil's Saga could have been written by Snorri Sturluson, probably the most influential European writer in the medieval era.